Looking for the best time to visit Seville, Spain? I'll take you through weather, events, crowd levels, and prices for each month and season.

 The best time to visit Seville for perfect weather

-Seville in March is the best month if you want the lowest crowds and comfortable sightseeing weather.
-It won’t be warm enough to lay by the pool but will be perfect for walking around all day without breaking a sweat.
-You’ll see lows in the mid 40s and highs in the low 70s.
+Seville in March is the best month if you want the fewest crowds.
+It won’t be warm enough to lay by the pool, but it will be perfect for walking around all day without breaking a sweat.
+You’ll see lows in the mid-40s and highs in the low-70s.

 Seville in Fall - September through November

 Fall is next up on the best time to visit Seville.
-If you go this time of year, aim for October.
+If you go this time of year, aim for October through mid-November.
 October in Seville is one of my favorite months to visit.
-The rest of fall is a bit more questionable in terms of weather.
+The rest of fall is a bit questionable in terms of weather.

-October in Seville also brings crisp cool mornings.
-You can get that morning jog in without breaking a sweat and lay by the pool in the afternoon.
+October in Seville also brings crisp, cool mornings.
+You can get that morning jog in without a heatstroke and lay by the pool in the afternoon.

 November has a slightly higher chance of rain than October.
-If you don’t mind chancing a few rainy or cloudy days (and you still might get lucky and have all day sunshine), Seville in November will be rewarding with less tourists and lower hotel prices.
+If you don’t mind chancing a few rainy or cloudy days (and you still might get lucky and have all-day sunshine), Seville in November will be rewarding with fewer tourists and lower hotel prices.

 If you’re in Seville at this time, make sure you have your train reservations going into and out of Seville booked ahead of time.
 It’s not uncommon for the trains to sell out during Columbus Day weekend.

 Seville in Winter - December through February

 Winter is the best time to visit Seville for low crowds and hotel deals

 Seville in winter is a nice escape from cooler climates.
 December through February sees lows in the 40s and highs in the 60s.